tdack/inverted-pendulum/doc/Development_Environment.md

 ####4.
 Install the cross compiler toolchain:

+Update the package caches

+    root@debian:~# apt-get update

+Install the required packages

 	root@debian:~# apt-get install build-essential \
 						   {libc6,libc6-dev,linux-libc-dev,libstdc++6}-armhf-cross \
-						   {binutils,gcc-4.7,g++-4.7}-arm-linux-gnueabihf
+						   {binutils,gcc-4.7,g++-4.7}-arm-linux-gnueabihf git

 > Note: These instructions were successful from a clean install of Debian Jessie 8.0.
 One thing that needs to be the same between the host system and the BeagleBone Black is the version of **libc** that is installed on both systems.
 In my case the BeagleBone Black came with libc-2.13 installed.
-When executing the above command ensure that the _libc6-armhf-cross_ being installed matches the version on your BeagleBone Black.
+When executing the above command ensure that the _libc6-armhf-cross_ and _libc6-dev-armhf-cross_ being installed match the version on your BeagleBone Black.
 You can check the version installed on your BeagleBone Black by "running" the library from a terminal, eg:
 >
 > `root@beaglebone:~# /lib/arm-linux-gnueabihf/libc.so.6`
+>
+> `GNU C Library (Debian EGLIBC 2.13-38+deb7u8) stable release version 2.13, by Roland McGrath et al.`

 ####5.
 Create symlinks to installed compiler versions
 When using Eclipse it is easier to simply specify the compiler as `arm-linux-gnueabihf-gcc`, so we'll make a couple of symlinks to the versions of gcc and g++ that we just installed: